FallCall Lite + Apple Watch : Review

 Furthermore, I am pretty sure if I had just fallen and broken my hip I would NOT remember the correct call phrase as above, and suspect that would lead to immense frustration.

-My conclusion: I don't think the voice activation is something to rely on yet.
+My conclusion: As of 2018, I don’t think the voice activation is something to rely on yet.
 But it has great potential.
+We did not revisit this in 2021.

 I’m trying to decide if I need a cellular capable watch.
 I believe I will always have my phone with me or be at home where I have WiFi.
 I’m buying the wTch for fall protection as my kids feel its extra protection.
 I don’t like the extra charge by my cellular provider if not really needed.